arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/index.md

 #### Ice

-Ice is rarely seen on Oro-oro-ponoro-poron, appearing only to torment roving groups of kobolds or smaller dragons.
+While red, green, and blue dragons generally make their presence known, a single black dragon known as Ice resides always just out of sight.
+Ice is rarely seen on Oro-oro-ponoro-poron, appearing only to stalk and kill roving groups of kobolds or smaller dragons.
 Ice's true name is not known, and no kobold clan worships them - some even doubt Ice is real.
-However, those seeking power beyond their means might leave a small offering out in the jungle, hoping Ice will discover it and pay a visit...
+However, those seeking power beyond their means might leave a small offering out in the jungle, hoping Ice will discover it and pay a visit.

+This has been attempted before with varying success - over the centuries, many kobolds have tried to form an alliance of sorts with Ice.
+Some have reported their stories themselves, and other tales are recounted only second- or third-hand.
+One such story, told second-hand, describes how the druid known as Dreth the Merciless gained Ice's blessing by bringing a powerful artifact into the forest and destroying it, thus demonstrating his dedication.
+When Dreth returned to his clan, he could reportedly twist the minds of others as easily as most sorcerers can twist fire, transform stone to air or water, and perform other incredible feats unmatched by any living sorcerer.

 ## Kobolds